 That’s right.
 The laptop significantly outpaced the beastly Threadripper 1920X system at every resolution and every detail setting.
 We also saw small differences in performance between each video card.
 Strangely, the GTX 1080 Ti wound up slightly slower overall than the GTX 1050 Ti.

 These are puzzling numbers, but they’re correct.
 We tested several times over and double checked every parameter we could imagine.
 This is how the game performs.
 The question is, why?

 Blame its age.

 World of Warcraft was released in 2004, which of course means its development began years earlier.
 At the time, most people were running Pentium III or AMD Athlon processors, and most developers believed that single-core processors running at insanely high speeds was the future.
 Dual-core processors weren’t found in gaming PCs.
-World of Warcraft, like its peers, was developed to make as much use of a single core as possible.

 That doesn’t translate well to modern computers.
 There’s no shortage of games that make poor use of multiple cores, but World of Warcraft is exceptionally bad.
 It generally hammers just one core, leaving a few scraps of code to another three, and the rest remain untapped.

 Our numbers make sense if you keep that in mind.
 Geekbench’s single-core test reached a score of 4,456 on the Dell G3 with its Intel Core i5-8300H processor.
 The AMD Threadripper 1920X hit a score of 4,364.
 Though its has fewer cores, the Core i5-8300H is quicker in single-core tasks, and that seems to be a deciding factor here.

 We wanted to further confirm the result, though, so we took an even more direct route.
 We overclocked the Threadripper 1920X, upping the base clock from 3.5GHz to 4.2GHz.